Keqiao, Shaoxing: Economy

 Keqiao District has experienced rapid economic and social development, and repeatedly entered the top ten counties.
 In 2008, the county's GDP reached 60.8 billion yuan with a growth rate of 8.8% from 2007, per capita GDP reached RMB 85,368 yuan (US$12,075); financial revenues reached 7.57 billion yuan, of which the local financial revenue 3.85 billion yuan, respectively, an annual increase of 13.0% and 17.5%, total fixed asset investment of 24.2 billion yuan, an annual increase of 12.9%, of which 14.1 billion yuan of industrial inputs, an annual growth of 0.2%; urban residents per capita disposable income reached 26,155 yuan, the per capita net income of farmers 13,372 yuan, respectively, the average annual growth of 12.5% and 12.6%.

 The textile industry contributes a significant part to the local economy.
 Keqiao is one of the largest textile dyeing and printing bases in China.
 It is also home to the China Textile City, a 3.65 million square metre marketplace with 29,000 sellers.

 Transport

-Keqiao is served by the Shaoxing Metro, which offers a direct connection to Hangzhou Metro line 5.
+Keqiao District is served by Shaoxing Metro Line 1, which offers an interchange with Hangzhou Metro Line 5 at Guniangqiao station.